Kansas transgender athlete ban bill moves forward

-On Monday, the state Senate held a lengthy debate on Senate Bill 484, a controversial measure that would ban transgender student athletes from participating in women’s sports.
-Senator Mark Steffen, a Republican from Hutchinson, who supports the measure, argued that biological differences that stem from an early age can create a competitive disadvantage.
+On Monday, the state Senate held a lengthy debate on Senate Bill 484, a controversial measure that would ban transgender student-athletes from participating in women’s sports.
+Senator Mark Steffen, R-Hutchinson, who supports the measure, argued that biological differences that stem from an early age can create a competitive disadvantage.

 “Scientifically, the difference goes way beyond puberty,” Steffen said.
 “It starts in utero and progresses through even the elementary age.”